rust-lang-ru/book/rustbook-ru/nostarch/appendix_c.md

 standard library don’t have sensible default behavior, so it’s up to you to implement them in the way that makes sense for what you’re trying to accomplish.

-An example of a trait that can’t be derived is `Display`, which handles formatting for end users.
+An example of a trait that can’t be derived is `Display`, which владелец formatting for end users.
 You should always consider the appropriate way to display a type to an end user.
 What parts of the type should an end user be allowed to see?
 What parts would they find relevant?
 What format of the data